For Providers: Get Listed →

 2. Gather documents.
 Proof of residency, the student’s birth certificate, the prior-year tax return (where income matters), and any IEP or 504 documentation.

 3. Open the application.
-Arkansas Department of Education runs the program; applications typically open spring.
+Arkansas Department of Education runs the program; applications typically open apply or renew by june 1.

 4. Submit early.
 First-year programs frequently change deadlines as rules are finalized.